InceptionTime: Finding AlexNet for Time Series Classification: Experiments:

 Now that we have demonstrated that our proposed technique is able to reach the current state-of-the-art accuracy for TSC problems, we will further investigate the time complexity of our model.
 Note that during the following experiments, we ran our ensemble on a single Nvidia Quadro P6000 in a sequential manner, meaning that for \ourmethod{}, 5 different Inception networks were trained one after the other.
 Therefore we did not make use of our remote cluster of GPUs.
 First we start by investigating how our algorithm scales with respect to the length of the input time series. \figurename~\ref{fig:plot-inception-vs-hive-cote-length} shows the training time versus the length of the input time series.
 For this experiment, we used the InlineSkate dataset with an exponential re-sampling.
 We can clearly see that \ourmethod{}'s complexity increases almost linearly with an increase in the time series' length, unlike HIVE-COTE, whose execution is almost two order of magnitudes slower.
-Having showed that \ourmethod{} is significantly faster when dealing with long time series, we now proceed to evaluating the training time with respect to a number of time series in a dataset.
+Having showed that \ourmethod{} is significantly faster when dealing with long time series, we now proceed to evaluating the training time with respect to the number of time series in a dataset.
 To this end, we used a Satellite Image Time Series dataset~\citep{tan2017indexing}.
 The data contain approximately one million time series, each of length 46 and labelled as one of 24 possible land-use classes (e.g.\ `wheat', `corn', `plantation', `urban').
-From \figurename~\ref{fig:plot-inception-vs-hive-cote-train-size} we can easily see how our \ourmethod{} is an order of magnitude faster than HIVE-COTE, and the trend suggests that this difference will only continue to grow, rendering \ourmethod{} a clear favorite classifier in the Big Data era.
+From \figurename~\ref{fig:plot-inception-vs-hive-cote-train-size} we can easily see how our \ourmethod{} is an order of magnitude faster than HIVE-COTE, and the trend suggests that this difference will only continue to grow, rendering \ourmethod{} a clear favorite classifier in the Big Data era. \revisionn{ Note that HIVE-COTE uses heuristics in its implementation, which explains why the complexity appears lower in the experiments than the expected $O(T^4)$.
+To summarize, we believe that \ourmethod{} should be considered as one of the top state-of-the-art methods for TSC, given that it demonstrates equal accuracy to that of HIVE-COTE (see \figurename~\ref{fig:plot-inceptions-vs-hive-cote}) while being much faster (see \figurename~\ref{fig:plot-inception-vs-hive-cote-length} and~\ref{fig:plot-inception-vs-hive-cote-train-size}). }

+In order to further demonstrate the capability of \ourmethod{} to handle efficiently a large amount of training samples unlike its counterpart HIVE-COTE, we show in \figurename~\ref{fig:plot-inception-vs-hive-cote-accuracy} how the accuracy continues to increase with \ourmethod{} for larger training set sizes, where HIVE-COTE would take 100 times longer to run.